From High Street to Wisconsin Avenue: How D.C.’s Great Road Got Its Name

 Horse car at Wisconsin and O St. NW, Georgetown, 1893.
 The road had been called High Street less than a decade before this photo was taken.
 (Library of Congress)

-The name appeared in documented use by at least 1755, when Colonel Dunbar’s Regiment set out from Georgetown northward along it on the way to join General Braddock’s campaign.
-By 1770, Georgetown’s town expansion — the so-called Beatty and Hawkins’ Addition — spread northward on both sides of High Street.
-Four decades after that, on June 30, 1791, George Washington rode up High Street on his way to Frederick, Maryland, just after meeting with the commissioners who were planning the layout of the new federal city.
-When President Adams arrived in Washington on June 3, 1800, he came down the same road, catching his first view of the unfinished Capitol and the unfinished Presidential Mansion from the heights above Georgetown.
+Four decades after that, on June 30, 1791, George Washington rode up High Street on his way to Frederick, Maryland.
+He’d just met with the commissioners who were laying out the new federal city.
+When President Adams arrived in Washington on June 3, 1800, he came down the same road and caught his first view of the unfinished Capitol and the unfinished Presidential Mansion from the heights above Georgetown.

-You can see the name plainly on this 1830 map of Georgetown — “High St.” runs right up the center of the city.
+You can see the name plainly on this 1830 map of Georgetown.
+“High St.” runs right up the center of the city.
 An 1874 map shows it still labeled that way more than a century after the name first appeared in the records.

 1830 map of Georgetown showing High Street, the former name of Wisconsin Avenue

 1830 map of Georgetown.
-The north-south artery through town is labeled “High St.” — today’s Wisconsin Avenue.
+The north-south artery through town is labeled “High St.”, today’s Wisconsin Avenue.
 (Library of Congress)

 But “High Street” only covered the Georgetown portion.
-Once you traveled north past the Georgetown town limits, the road went by a completely different name: Tenallytown Road — or Tennallytown Road, depending on who was writing it down.
+Once you traveled north past the Georgetown town limits, the road went by a completely different name: Tenallytown Road, or Tennallytown Road, depending on who was writing it down.
 That section took its name from the small settlement that had grown up around a tavern at what is now Wisconsin Avenue and River Road NW.
 (If you want the full story of how that community’s name shifted from Tennallytown to Tenleytown, we covered that separately.)
 The road also went by a third name for the full route from Georgetown to Rockville, Maryland: the Georgetown and Rockville Pike.
 One road.
 Three names.
 The name you used depended entirely on where you were standing.

-By 1881, the District made its first move to rationalize Georgetown’s street names, proposing to fold them into Washington’s numbered-street grid.
-Under that plan, High Street would have become 32nd Street.
-The effort stalled — old names die hard in Georgetown.
 The real change came from Congress.
-In 1895, an act of Congress formally absorbed Georgetown into Washington, D.C., and required that Georgetown’s street names be standardized to conform to the rest of the city.
+In 1895, an act of Congress formally absorbed Georgetown into Washington, D.C., and forced Georgetown’s street names to fall in line with the rest of the city.
 High Street had to go.
-The replacement name was Wisconsin Avenue, which the District Commissioners had already selected in their Annual Report of July 22, 1890 for the northern section of the road.
+The replacement was Wisconsin Avenue, which the District Commissioners had already picked in their Annual Report of July 22, 1890 for the northern section of the road.
 Maps continued to show “High Street” as late as 1899.

 None of this settled the question for the stretch north of Georgetown, though.
 In 1904, residents along the Tennallytown Road section were still pushing back hard against the Wisconsin Avenue name.
 We came across this remarkable article in the Washington Post from June 3rd, 1904: